 Marybeth is a nationally-recognized leader in the work to end interpersonal and community-based violence.
 She has worked for over thirty years toward the prevention and intervention of sexual assault, domestic violence, child abuse, and stalking through policy and services.

-Edward is a Distinguished Visiting Faculty at Pacifica.
+Ed Casey is Distinguished Visiting Faculty at Pacifica.
 He is also Distinguished Professor of Philosophy at SUNY, Stony Brook, where he was chairperson of the department for ten years.
-He was the president of the American Philosophical Association (Eastern Division) from 2009-10, and he was chairman of the Philosophy Department at Stony Brook University for a decade.
-He works in aesthetics, philosophy of space and time, ethics, perception, and psychoanalytic theory.
+He was the president of the American Philosophical Association (Eastern Division) from 2009-10, and the John Dewey Lecturer at the APA in 2015.

 Jane is an Adjunct Faculty member at Pacifica Graduate Institute where she teaches in the Counseling Psychology Program.
 Courses taught include Career Development, Human Sexuality, Psychological Assessment, and Psychopharmacology.
 Ms. Castillón has guest lectured at Pacifica and Antioch University for special programs emphasizing multicultural awareness and supervision.